KozoKozoStore/Kozo/README.md

 ## KozoKozo Consumer Products

-KozoKozo is a Toronto-based supplier of high quality consumer products at affordable prices!
+KozoKozo is a Canadian supplier of high quality consumer products at affordable prices!

 ### Sales Channels